uken/mooble/README.md

 ```

 `${WORKSPACE}` is the location of the project that has integrated the Mooble plugin, and `${MOOBLE_PREFABS}` in this case is a space-delimited list of prefabs you want to run the prefab analysis on, e.g `Assets/Prefabs/A.prefab Assets/Prefabs/B.prefab Assets/Prefabs/MorePrefabs/C.prefab`.

-## Acknowledgments

-This project was created by @kgooble and @elmoeleven during one of Uken's 2016 Hadoukathon